UPDATE : February 13, 2026 - 17:03

 Pozzuoli.
-According to the weekly monitoring bulletin of the Campi Flegrei of 11/06/2024 (relating to the week from 3 to 9 June 2024), published by the Vesuvius Observatory, "there are no elements that suggest significant short-term developments".
+According to the weekly monitoring bulletin for the Phlegraean Fields dated June 11, 2024 (covering the week of June 3–9, 2024), published by the Vesuvius Observatory, "there are no indications suggesting significant short-term developments."

 In light of the monitoring data, it is highlighted: